Looking Back Ten Years

 The forecast for 2020 looks optimistic with mortgage rates and unemployment at record lows.
 Not to mention more and more people are moving to Florida every year… over 900 a day according to State economists.
 Here’s a question for you.
 Where else in Florida would you rather be?
 Miami, Fort Lauderdale, Orlando?
 Think about it.
 The Tampa Bay area has it all… beautiful clean beaches, employment, recreation, one the best airports in the country, professional sports, nice people.

-In closing, I wish you all the best in 2020 I don’t hesitate to call me anytime with a real estate question.
+In closing, I wish you all the best in 2020 and don’t hesitate to call me anytime with a real estate question.